 Biology is the study of all aspects of living organisms, from the molecular reactions within cells to behavioural and ecological interactions with the environment.

-Biological Sciences at LMH
+Biology at LMH

 Biology has a special status in the College, as it has two very distinctive features.
 The first is an associated research group, the Wildlife Conservation Research Unit (WildCRU), which brings many graduate students into the College who are actively engaged in conservation work.
 The second is support for excellence in undergraduate work- the substantial Daphne Armorel Heron-Allen Scholarship is given in preference to a Biology student after first year exams.
 Our Tutors are world-class scientists.

-Virtually every career path you can imagine has been followed by our Biological Sciences graduates.
+Virtually every career path you can imagine has been followed by our Biology graduates.
 A high proportion go on to graduate research degrees or enter into medical training, others go into teaching or the city.
 The transferable skills and contacts that can be made during your degree make almost any career accessible.

 What our students say